UNRWA encourages applications from qualified women and welcomes applications from qualified candidates with disabilities.

 The main responsibilities include:

-In accordance with Agency policy and procedures, the incumbent:
+In accordance with established Agency policy and procedures, the incumbent:

-- Performs other duties as may be assigned.
+· Performs other duties as may be assigned by the supervisor(s).

 Conditions of service

-Monthly basic salary JD 673.5 plus an allowance of 1000 NIS payable in JD at UNRWA rate
+Monthly basic salary JD1222.4 plus an allowance of 1000 NIS payable in JD at UNRWA rate, plus 35% of the basic salary as Special Occupational Allowance (SOA).

 Other benefits include: